Table of Contents

 Can you outsource delivery management?

 3PL companies like ShipBob operate multiple fulfilment locations powered by their leading technology.
 With ShipBob, you can automate the shipping process.
-ShipBob partners with multiple carriers and uses technology to identify the most efficient route.
+ShipBob partners with multiple couriers and uses technology to identify the most efficient route.
 That way, orders are delivered quickly and at the most affordable rate.